ElisabeteBilini/BigBrainQuiz/README.md

 <li>As a user, I want a site that is intuitive and easy to navigate.</li>
 <li>As a user, I want it to challenge me to improve my knowledge.</li>
 </ul>

+<h3>Real users (testing team)</h3>
+<p>Thanks to all my testing team, who sent me feedback on responsiveness, ease of understanding the information, usability and improvements (some already implemented), thank you all: Leonardo, Giovana, Tania, Gabriela, Efigenia, Lisa, Rhona, Nuala and Elisangela.</p>

 <h3>Manual Testing</h3>
 <p>The manual test was done on a self-built desktop with an HP Pavilion Gaming Laptop, 16.1", Windows 10 Home, Intel® Core™ i5, 8GB RAM, 1TB HDD, NVIDIA® GeForce® GTX 1650 Ti</p>